 Here’s why: chip credit and debit cards are inherently more secure than magstripe or ‘swipe only’ cards.
 For this reason, magstripe-only cards (cards without a chip) are being phased out in Australia.
-So, protect yourself and your customers with a reader like the Square contactless and chip reader, which accepts EFTPOS and is just $59.
+So, protect yourself and your customers with a reader like the Square Reader, which accepts EFTPOS and is just $65.

 How to take credit card payments

 While magstripe credit cards are swiped, chip cards are dipped into the reader chip-side down.
 Here is how to process EFTPOS payments on the Square credit card contactless and chip reader:

 - When your customer is ready to check out, tap Charge on the screen to trigger the payment.
 (You can tap charge before or after the chip is inserted.)

 - Insert the card chip-side first and with the chip facing up into the wide port at the top of the reader.

 - Keep the card in the reader for the whole transaction.
 Transactions can take 6-7 seconds to complete.